eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

   rule?: string | Specifier
   info?: string | Message
-  kind?: ReplacementKind // Defaults to "moved" if missing deprecatedSince?: Version // Helps users gauge when to migrate and useful for documentation availableUntil?: Version | null // The estimated version when the rule is removed (probably the next major version). null means the rule is "frozen" (will be available but will not be changed)
-}
+  kind?: ReplacementKind // Defaults to "moved" if missing }

 type Message = {